Lskrzypek/methods-recorder/README.md

 ## Example
 ### Recording
 This is an example recording code.
 PersonsDao is an example of a class that reads some data from a database.
-In this example, we will record a call to the GetAllPersons method.
+In this example, we will record a call to the GetOne method.

 ```
 using (var recorder = new Recorder(resultsFolder))